wp-plugins/game-schedules/readme.txt

 * Supports a new team structure which allows the inclusion of team logos in schedule tables and sliders
 * Color settings admin screen so the colors of displays can be controlled without editing CSS files
 * Display next N games from current date in schedule tables ([shortcode] and widget)
+* Filter allowing developers to control user access to the Game Schedules admin menu items

 = Front-end features for Website visitors =
 The following features enhance the site user experience: